wp-plugins/woocommerce-xml-csv-product-import/readme.txt

 == Description ==

-**Bulk import your products to WooCommerce in less than 10 minutes with the WooCommerce add-on.**
+**Bulk import your products to WooCommerce in less than 10 minutes with the WooCommerce add-on for WP All Import.**

 The left side of the plugin looks just like WooCommerce, and the right side displays a product from your XML/CSV file.